mihikadusad/mihikadusad/README.md

 - **🏥 CT Scan Radiation Reduction**
   Created algorithms to minimize radiation exposure in **CT scans**, deployed at local hospitals.

-- **🌱 Sustainability-Focused Supply Chain Optimization**
+- **🌱 Cybersecurity Solutions for Autonomous Networks**
-  I’m working on a model that helps companies reduce their **CO2 emissions** by identifying points in the manufacturing chain where **green energy** is cheaper.
+  I’m working on a platform that helps autonomous networks reduce **cybersecurity** threats by identifying vulnerable points and ensuring immutability.

 ---